SciCatProject/documentation/Development/Data_Model.md

 ## Explorer

-When you have an instance of the data catalog running, the data model can be visualised at the following URLS:
+When you have an instance of the data catalog running, the API endpoints and the related data models can be looked at at the following URL:

-* <CATAMEL_URL>/modeldiagram/
 * <CATAMEL_URL>/explorer/
-* <CATAMEL_URL>/visualize

 The API explorer is a feature of Loopback and allows one to test various endpoints.
 This section outlines the core functionality.
 The first point to note is that requests require a token.
 You can use the `login` route under the `User` tab to obtain one of these, or use a CURL command.